Free Month* + Free Shipping*

 When winter has settled in, here are some steps you can take to prevent winter-related slips or falls:

-• If there is an emergency, or if heading out into inclement weather cannot be avoided, make certain you’re dressed for the weather and that your vehicle is equipped in the event of an emergency.
-If you’re stranded, it’s best to have water and snacks as well as warm clothing, flares or blankets available.Winter Fall Prevention
+2. Preparation is Key: If there is an emergency, or if heading out into inclement weather cannot be avoided, make certain you’re dressed for the weather and that your vehicle is equipped in the event of an emergency.
+Having necessities such as water, snacks, warm clothing, flares, and blankets at your disposal can be invaluable if you find yourself stranded in adverse conditions.

 Recent Blog Posts